Demre Myra Kekova tour from Kemer

 Tour to Demre from Kemer: what to see

 The ruins of the ancient city of the world are famous for their Lycian tombs - the largest in all of Turkey.
 They were carved into the rocks especially for the most senior and wealthy inhabitants of the ancient city.
 According to ancient legends, the souls of those who are buried in the rock tombs, immediately go to heaven.
 The ruins of the ancient Greco-Roman theater and other buildings of the Roman Empire are also well preserved here.
-If you are interested to see historical places our company recommends you, Pamukkale tour from Kemer one day.
+If you are interested to see historical places our company recommends you, Kemer to Pamukkale tour.

 Kekova - one of the islands of the Mediterranean Sea, which during the First World War was the subject of disputes between Italy and Turkey.
 In its northern part, you can find the ruins of the ancient city of Dolkhiste.
 In the 2nd century AD, This settlement was completely destroyed by an earthquake, and all the buildings were partially submerged.
 Houses and large buildings rise above the water, but most of the structures are located below the water level.
 The coastline of the island is dotted with antique artifacts and objects of ancient times.
 During a walk on a yacht, through the glass windows at the bottom of the ship, you will see marble stairs and columns, the ruins of houses and city buildings, the ruins of the ancient port, and even Lycian sarcophagi.